-- Let the turkey set at least 20 minutes before carving.
+- Let the turkey sit at least 20 minutes before carving.

 - Strain the pan drippings and skim the fat off the top. (save the herbs that have been strained) Put the strained liquid and de-fatted liquid into a medium saucepan.
 (I then like to add back the herbs into the saucepan.
 If you want a very smooth gravy, do not add the herbs back.)

 What’s your favorite way to roast a turkey?
 Do you have a very favorite recipe?
-Please leave a comment and share?
+Please leave a comment and share it?